 Gender & Sexuality Resource Center

 Individuals may use the restroom that corresponds to their gender identity.
 The College is committed to provide gender-neutral restrooms in existing buildings, to the extent reasonably feasible, and will include at least one gender-neutral restroom in all newly constructed or significantly renovated buildings.
-A map of gender neutral restrooms.
-Print our "wrong" bathroom flyer and post it in a bathroom that is missing one, if you like.
+Download a map of gender neutral restrooms.

 A preferred first name can and should be used where possible in the course of College business and education, including but not limited to, email address, directory listings, recognitions and any printed materials.
 Log in to WebOPUS and follow these procedures to notify the College of a preferred first name.